High Surf Advisory issued for Culebra, Mayaguez and Vicinity, North Central, Northeast by NWS - NewsBreak

 Flood Advisory issued for Kahoolawe in Maui by NWS

-Effective: 2022-12-18 06:25:00 HAST Expires: 2022-12-18 09:30:00 HAST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay away from streams, drainage ditches and low lying areas prone to flooding.
-A Flood Watch is also in effect for all Hawaiian Islands through Monday night.
-Target Area: Kahoolawe in Maui FLOOD ADVISORY IN EFFECT UNTIL 945 AM HST THIS MORNING FOR THE ISLAND OF MOLOKAI IN MAUI COUNTY * WHAT...Flooding caused by excessive rainfall. * WHERE...The island of Molokai in Maui County. * WHEN...Until 945 AM HST. * IMPACTS...Minor flooding on roads, poor drainage areas, and in streams. * ADDITIONAL DETAILS - At 631 AM HST, radar indicated heavy rain with embedded thunderstorms over the island of Molokai.
-Rain was falling at a rate of 1 to 2 inches per hour with the heaviest rain over the western half of Molokai so far.
-Additional heavy rain will be moving in from the southwest during the next few hours. - Some locations that will experience flooding include Kualapuu, Kaunakakai, Hoolehua, Kalaupapa National Park, Kawela, Kamalo, Maunaloa, Ualapue, Pukoo, Kepuhi, Halawa Valley and Molokai Airport.
-This advisory may need to be extended beyond 945 AM HST if flooding persists.
+Effective: 2022-12-19 00:00:00 HAST Expires: 2022-12-19 08:00:00 HAST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay away from streams, drainage ditches and low lying areas prone to flooding.
+A Flood Watch is also in effect for all Hawaiian Islands through late Monday night.
+Target Area: Kahoolawe in Maui FLOOD ADVISORY IN EFFECT UNTIL 345 AM HST EARLY THIS MORNING FOR THE ISLAND OF MOLOKAI IN MAUI COUNTY * WHAT...Flooding caused by excessive rainfall. * WHERE...The island of Molokai in Maui County. * WHEN...Until 345 AM HST. * IMPACTS...Minor flooding on roads, poor drainage areas, and in streams. * ADDITIONAL DETAILS - At 1240 AM HST, radar indicated a line of heavy showers and thunderstorms slowly progressing eastward over the central portion of the island.
+Rain was falling at a rate of 1 to 2 inches per hour. - Some locations that will experience flooding include Kualapuu, Kaunakakai, Hoolehua, Kalaupapa National Park, Kawela, Kamalo, Maunaloa, Ualapue, Pukoo, Kepuhi, Halawa Valley and Molokai Airport.
+This advisory may need to be extended beyond 345 AM HST if flooding persists.

 weather.gov